Emergent invariance and scaling properties in the collective return dynamics of a stock market: Concluding Remarks

+Therefore, $R_\lambda$ is an increasing function in $\lambda$.
+Given that we have noticed a consistent \textit{decrease} in the value of $\lambda$ over the years, our focus now shifts to understanding the implications of a corresponding declining trend in $R_\lambda$ across years:

+\begin{itemize}[leftmargin=0.5cm] \item \textit{Market Maturity:} We first consider the y-intercepts depicted in Fig.~\ref{main_numerical_result_ensemble_00001_years_00001_scaling_law_001_001}.
+Specifically, the values of $\sigma(\tau_I)$ (which is $1/b(\tau_I)$) demonstrate a consistent and gradual increase from past to present, while $\sigma(\tau_F)$ remains relatively constant across the same period.
+Consequently, the decreasing trend in $R_\lambda$ suggests that $\sigma(\tau_I)$ gets closer to $\sigma(\tau_F)$ every successive year.
+In more general terms, \textit{the communities of stocks observed over longer investment horizon in earlier years appear in shorter time horizons in later ones, a sign that investors are becoming increasingly efficient and adept at identifying stock return patterns} - a sign of market maturity.

+\item \textit{Global Financial Crises:} We now consider the cyan-colored windows in Fig.~\ref{main_numerical_result_ensemble_00001_months_00001-00012_scaling_factor_001_001} corresponding to two recent global crises -- subprime mortgage crisis in 2008 and the COVID-19 pandemic in 2020.
+In these cases, $\lambda$ dips significantly below the linear fit.
+As markets stabilized post the 2008 crisis, the $\lambda$ values rebound to the linear trend.
+Since our data stops at 2020, it remains to be seen whether a similar rebound will take effect. \end{itemize}

-In summary, the discovery of such emergent phenomena as the scaling law and its associated summary statistics in the correlations of stock price returns adds to a growing body of work in macro-economic modeling.
-By extending the qualitative observations of the variations in MST structure to the correlations at large in a quantifiable manner, we demonstrate one robust path to probe market health that is a promising alternative to directly modeling individual agents, who are often unpredictable in their financial decision-making, and who oftentimes behave as irrational agents while deciding investment strategy.
+In summary, the discovery of such scaling phenomena and its associated summary statistics in the partial correlations of stock price returns adds to a growing body of work in macro-economic modeling.
+By extending the qualitative observations of the variations in MST structure to the correlations at large in a quantifiable manner, we demonstrate one robust path to probe market health based on collective dynamics.